vahid-sb/XKCD_color_sorter/README.md

 # XKCD Color Sorter

-This project visualizes and organizes the [XKCD color survey](https://blog.xkcd.com/2010/05/03/color-survey-results/), which includes over 900 uniquely named colors crowdsourced from hundreds of thousands of users.
+This project visualizes and organizes the [XKCD color survey](https://blog.xkcd.com/2010/05/03/color-survey-results/), which includes 949 uniquely named colors crowdsourced from hundreds of thousands of users.

 The goal is to help designers, artists, and developers select perceptually balanced and harmonious color palettes.
-We do this by sorting the XKCD colors based on **combinations of HSV (Hue, Saturation, Value)** components — which better align with human perception than RGB.
+We do this by sorting the XKCD colors based on **combinations of HSV (Hue, Saturation, Value)** components, which better align with human perception than RGB.

 ## 🔍 Why This Matters